 Did you ever felt irritated trying to make your app look perfect in both landscape and portrait orientation?
 If you’ve been using Xcode 6, then you might have noticed the change in Interface builder right?
 Well the default view controller is now wider.
 But the solution for this is iPhone app auto layout iOS.

 What is Auto Layout?

-Auto layout dynamically calculates the position and size of all the views in your view hierarchy, based on the constraints placed on those views.
+Auto layout in iOS dynamically calculates the position and size of all the views in your view hierarchy, based on the constraints placed on those views.